 To say that obesity is a serious issue that’s impacting children across this nation is an understatement.
 According to the Centers for Disease Control and Prevention (CDC), over the past 30 years, the incidence of childhood obesity among kids ages 6 to 11 years old has doubled; it has quadrupled in teens ages 12 to 19.
 In fact, per the CDC, one in six children and adolescents in the United States are obese.

-For years, you, as a dentist, have been educating your patients about the correlation between these diseases and their dental health.
+For years, you, as a dentist, have been educating your patients about the correlation between oral diseases and their dental health.
 But what if you could become a part of the solution by identifying at an early age, the children at a higher risk for these conditions?

 Most people assume that anything that has to do with identifying children at risk for obesity should simply be handled by a pediatrician but this thinking is shifting.
 As a matter of fact, the American Dental Association is making a case for screening kids for obesity at the dental office and there are several reasons why.